 Is golden pothos toxic to cats and dogs?

 Yes.
 Golden pothos contains calcium oxalate crystals and is listed as toxic to both cats and dogs by the ASPCA.
-Keep her out of reach if you have pets, or choose a safe alternative.
+Keep it out of reach if you have pets, or choose a safe alternative.
 Our cat-safe indoor plants guide covers the best trailing options that won’t put animals at risk.

 Can pothos live in water permanently?